ProteusMRIgHIFU/BabelBrain/docs/docs/pipeline/pipeline.md

 ## 2.b - Planning with Brainsight
 Alternatively, planning can also be performed with the proprietary software Brainsight made by Rogue Research (Montreal, Canada) for the planning and execution of non-invasive neuromodulation.
 This software has an existing feature that exports a trajectory that can be used in BabelBrain.
 The workflow to export a trajectory is very similar to 3DSlicer.

-1. Create a new "empty" or "SimNIBS" project; use SimNIBS only if you used SimNIBS 3.x with `headreco`.
+**Important**: Starting with BabelBrain v0.3.2 and Brainsight v2.5.3, BabelBrain can be directly called from Brainsight, importing simulations automatically once the BabelBrain execution is completed.

+1. If using Brainsight v2.5.3, create a new "SimNIBS" project; If using an older version of Brainsight, create an "empty" project.

 <img src="Planning-14.png" height=200px>

-2. Load T1W planning data.
-If using  "SimNIBS" project, it will preload the T1W imaging dataset.
+2. If using  "SimNIBS" project, it will preload the T1W imaging dataset automatically.
+Otherwise, load T1W planning data manually.

     <img src="Planning-15.png" height=250px>